MCvin/Python_Gate/3-Gate_Outputs/Ex_Beam/README.md

 `Gate --qt mac/main.mac`

-The outputs produced are saved in output/
+The outputs produced are saved in the folder output/